thakurnishu/nishantlabs.cloud/app/content/projects/_index.md

 ---
-title: "Test"
+title: "Projects"
-description: "Learn about some of my projects."
+description: "Learn about some of my projects"
-cascade:
-  showReadingTime: true
+showAuthorBottom: true
-showAuthorBottom : false
 ---
-This section contains all my current projects.